vsk-1167/BioBits/README.md

 # BioBits
-This repository will serve 2 primary purposes:
+This repository will be a sandbox for my exploration of scientific literature in:
-1. Serve as a sandbox for implementing, testing, and evaluating computational biology models from literature.
-2. Store teaching materials for my YouTube channel - BioBits (https://www.youtube.com/channel/UC34sHB8EmKdvHR3rSqu21IQ)

-# Overview
-1. [Framework] Encoder-Decoder System
+1. Bioinformatics
-2. [Framework] Transformer Model
+2. ML Theory
-3. UPCOMING!
+3. Cancer Biology
+4. Human Genetics

+These will include my thoughts on papers, a sandbox for implementing/testing models, and materials used for videos on my YouTube Channel (BioBits)